dfinity/response-verification/packages/ic-asset-certification/README.md

 following example configures an individual HTML file to be served by the on the `/404.html` path, in addition to serving as the fallback for the `/js` and `/css` scopes.

+Any request to paths starting in `/js` and `/css` directories that don't exactly match an asset will be routed to the `/404.html` asset.

+Multiple aliases are also configured for this asset, namely:

+- `/404`,
+- `/404/`,
+- `/404.html`
+- `/not-found`
+- `/not-found/`
+- `/not-found/index.html`

+Requests to any of those aliases will serve the `/404.html` asset.

 ```rust
 use ic_asset_certification::{AssetConfig, AssetFallbackConfig};